All advice is given in good faith and believed to be correct but is followed at you own risk.

 There are a couple of different styles of tow bar; they’re mounted in different ways.
 If a tow bar mounts (fixes) into the NS mounting point, then you should strengthen the mounting point by welding it before fitting the tow bar.

 If a tow bar is already mounted to this point, the mount will need to be strengthened.
 The bumper can be removed for access.
 It’s not always necessary to remove the tow bar, but this can also be removed if needed.

 The Bongo and Freda are also susceptible to corrosion (rusting) of the rear cross member.
 The crossmember contributes to the strength of the chassis.
 Any tow bar attached to a weakened chassis is at risk.
 A corroded rear crossmember should be removed and a new one welded into place.
 It will last longer if it is also undersealed.

 TowTrust have altered the design of their Mazda Bongo tow bar and it now mounts to the chassis.
 A1 also manufacture a tow bar that includes mounts on the chassis.
 Please let me know if there are other tow bars for the Mazda Bongo, that mount to the chassis, and I will add them.

 We can check your tow bar mounting point and carry out any welding or repairs you need.
 Please get in touch to arrange this.

 Please get in touch if you would like to book your Bongo or Freda in to have the mounting points checked, crossmember replaced, welding or undersealing.

 The AFT (Auto Free Top) Mazda Bongo has a raising roof, with a roof tent.
 This provides a sleeping area for two adults.

-We've written a 'How To Guide' (above) on removing and replaceing the roof tent.
+We've written a 'How To Guide' (see below) on removing and replacing the roof tent.

 REVERSING THE MIDDLE SEATS